dikortis/LetsTalkETC/Episodes/Episode_11.md

-theoretical stage in the sense that we accomplished it in a in a paper but there aren't there aren't implementations of it yet okay there are we are working on it with someone to create yeah prototype implementation of it but what we have now is the definition of what a proof of useful work should do and how you could do that with practice with yeah with a set of practical problems that turned out to be quite robust okay yeah and the hum and so and before this it was not sure how this possibly could be done it's been wanted for a while to have proofs of work that
+theoretical stage in the sense that we accomplished it in a in a paper but there aren't there aren't implementations of it yet there are we are working on it with someone to create yeah prototype implementation of it but what we have now is the definition of what a proof of useful work should do and how you could do that with practice with a set of practical problems that turned out to be quite robust and the hum and so and before this it was not sure how this possibly could be done it's been wanted for a while to have proofs of work that